coding: utf-8

 """

-Collection of low-level tools that faciliate the interface with resource managers.
+Collection of low-level tools to facilitate the interface with resource managers.

 The preferred way of importing this module is: